KoalaBR/spotlight/readme.md

 again.
 Either clicking *Back* or typing `ESCAPE` will bring back the default GUI.
 The button *Image Dir* or `ALT+D` opens the location in a file explorer where Spotlight stored the images.

+If you want to search for images based on the image title pres `CTRL+F`.

 ## Context menu

 The thumbnail table offers a context menu if you right click on images.
 It allows you to